JGCRI/gcam-doc/emissions.md

 GCAM can be considered as a process model for CO<sub>2</sub> emissions and reductions.
 CO<sub>2</sub> emissions change over time as fuel consumption in GCAM endogenously changes.
 Application of Carbon Capture and Storage (CCS) is explicitly considered as separate technological options for a number of processes, such as electricity generation and fertilizer manufacturing.
 The GCAM, in effect, produces a Marginal Abatement Curve for CO<sub>2</sub> as a carbon-price is applied within the model.

 CO<sub>2</sub> emissions from limestone used in cement production are also estimated.
-Limestone consumption has one global emissions factor, however, each region’s IO coefficient (limestone / cement) is calibrated to return CDIAC estimates ([CDIAC 2017](#cdiac2017)).
+Limestone consumption has one global emissions factor, however, each region's IO coefficient (limestone / cement) is calibrated to return CDIAC estimates ([CDIAC 2017](#cdiac2017)).
 (CO<sub>2</sub> from fuel consumed in producing limestone is estimated in the same manner as other fuel consumption.)

 CO<sub>2</sub> emissions from gas flaring are not currently included in GCAM.